Wisdom Teeth Removal Recovery

 Knowing what to expect following wisdom teeth removal can help ensure a smoother, faster recovery.
-The skilled surgeons at Innovative Implant & Oral Surgery are happy to answer all of your questions about the recovery process following wisdom teeth extraction.
+The skilled surgeons at Innovative Oral Surgery & Dental Implants are happy to answer all of your questions about the recovery process following wisdom teeth extraction.
 Depending on your individual case, it may take anywhere from one to two weeks to fully recover, though most patients are back to their normal routine within 5-6 days.

 After wisdom teeth removal it’s critical to follow your surgeon’s post-operative instructions, which are designed to minimize discomfort and risk of complications.
-Many factors will determine your total healing time including your age at the time of extraction, your overall health, severity of the wisdom teeth impaction the surgical technique used, and your commitment to follow home care instruction after the procedure.
+Many factors will determine your total healing time including your age at the time of extraction, your overall health, severity of the wisdom teeth impaction, the surgical technique used, and your commitment to follow home care instructions after the procedure.

 You can expect some degree of discomfort, jaw stiffness, swelling and minor bleeding after getting your wisdom teeth pulled.
-Should you notice severe pain, excessive bleeding or other unusual symptoms, contact Innovative Implant & Oral Surgery as soon as possible.
+Should you notice severe pain, excessive bleeding or other unusual symptoms, contact Innovative Oral Surgery & Dental Implants as soon as possible.

 Plan to spend your first two days at home, either resting on the sofa or in bed.
 It’s important to limit physical activity and allow your body to heal.
 Take care not to irritate the surgical area.
 Do not rinse vigorously, spit, or use a drinking straw.
 Try and increase your fluid intake and stick to soft, liquid foods that are high in protein.